armbian/documentation/docs/User-Guide_Armbian-Software.md

 | ARMHF        | ⚠️ Partial      | Limited by upstream container support |
 | RISCV64      | ⚠️ Partial      | Experimental, growing ecosystem |

-Installations may include board-specific tuning (e.g., CPU governors, memory tweaks) for optimal performance.
+Installations may include hardware specific tuning for optimal performance.

 ## Why Use It